-Available balances, as set out in Appendix C to the report of Corporate Leadership Team, are at least £2.9m above the level of working balances set by Cabinet.
+- 1.5.2 Available balances, as set out in Appendix C, are at least £2.9m above the level of working balances set by Cabinet.
 At its meeting in May 2012 Cabinet requested that officers report back on options to utilise the £1.1m added to balances at the end of 2011/12.
-Proposals put forward by officers are being assessed for their links to the Council's strategic priorities and will be reported to a future Cabinet meeting.

-At this time it is appropriate to mention a link between the proposals for the use of balances, the MTFS report and the capital programme report.
+Proposals put forward by officers are being assessed for their links to the Council's strategic priorities and will be reported to a future Cabinet meeting. - 1.5.3 At this time it is appropriate to mention a link between the proposals for the use of balances, this MTFS report and the capital programme report elsewhere on this agenda.
 One option Cabinet may wish to consider in relation to use of the additional balances is to set aside funds for the implementation of commercial development activity.
 This could ensure initial borrowing costs are covered while start up schemes are given the opportunity to generate the expected benefits or it could be used as research and development funding for proposals that require professional advice not available internally.
-A more detailed assessment will be incorporated, if necessary, in any report back to Cabinet arising from the recommendations in the capital programme report.
+A more detailed assessment will be incorporated, if necessary, in any report back to Cabinet arising from the recommendations in the capital programme report elsewhere on this agenda.

-The budget set out at Appendix A to the report of Corporate Leadership Team for 2012/13 is, as a result of the work carried out in 2011/12, a balanced budget.
+- 1.5.4 The budget set out at Appendix A for 2012/13 is, as a result of the work carried out in 2011/12, a balanced budget.
 Monitoring of the savings set out in the strategy for 2012/13 shows that there are only small variations to those planned and these have all been resolved by management action.
-This means the budget remains balanced and affordable.

-In considering the MTFS in earlier years Cabinet has already identified actions to save £0.6m during 2013/14 and work is already progressing to identify further savings.
+This means the budget remains balanced and affordable. - 1.5.5 In considering the MTFS in earlier years Cabinet has already identified actions to save £0.6m during 2013/14 and work is already progressing to identify further savings.
 As an enhancement to the work on the strategy, this year the analysis of savings proposals will include an individual rating as to the risk of non-delivery.
 This will enable Cabinet to take a broader view on the level of savings targeted allowing the strategy to account for potential non-delivery.
-This revision is essential given the current economic climate and the financial expectations as set out in the next section.

-These local factors contribute to a very stable base on which to build the 2013/14 budget.

-The National Context

-Since 2010/11 the Council's MTFS has been considered within the framework of the government spending review of October 2010.
+This revision is essential given the current economic climate and the financial expectations as set out in the next section of this report. - 1.5.6 These local factors contribute to a very stable base on which to build the 2013/14 budget. - 1.6 The National Context - 1.6.1 Since 2010/11 the Council's MTFS has been considered within the framework of the government spending review of October 2010.
 Public sector spending reductions form a major part of that review and are central to the government's objective of removing the structural deficit.
-The initial reductions in grant aid to local government formed a major part of that reduction and it was expected that the year 2013/14 would see much smaller reductions in resources at a local level.

-Since that time the government has progressed with some of its localisation plans culminating in two further significant changes from 1st April 2013.
-These are:

-- The localisation of business rates and, for this Council at least, the end of formula grant; and - The change of council tax benefit into a local discount as part of the wider universal credit reforms.
+The initial reductions in grant aid to local government formed a major part of that reduction and it was expected that the year 2013/14 would see much smaller reductions in resources at a local level. - 1.6.2 Since that time the government has progressed with some of its localisation plans culminating in two further significant changes from 1st April 2013.
+These are: - The localisation of business rates and, for this Council at least, the end of formula grant; and - The change of council tax benefit into a local discount as part of the wider universal credit reforms.

-Although these changes will take effect from 1st April 2013 much of the information in relation to the level of resources arising from these changes await clarification from central government.
+Although these changes will take effect from 1^{st} April 2013 much of the information in relation to the level of resources arising from these changes await clarification from central government.